madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

 - All methods that do not change the visible state of the object shall be "const"

 ## constexpr
-- Can be run at compiletime, or runtime
+- Can be run at compiletime, or runtime, compiler decides
 - Does not allow undefined behaviour, less bugs
 - More capabilities as the language continues to grow
 - When run at compiletime, can result in massive optimizations
   * At the cost of compile speed
 - When possible, use "constexpr" on functions and methods, including constructors and destructors (C++20)
+- consteval is guaranteed to be run/evaluated at compiletime, this can be used as well
+- This can be very useful for generating tables and other data that does not change at runtime
+  * Generating these with code can be more clear or maintainable than adding huge tables by hand